dereneaton/ipyrad/docs/files.rst

 data files in the ``sorted_fastq_path`` parameter of ipyrad.
 Sample names come from file names.

-.. note:: The file names matter.
+.. note:: It's worth paying careful attention to file names before starting an analysis since these names, and any included typos, will be perpetuated through all the resulting data files.

 .. _file_names:
 Input file names
 -----------------
+If your data are not yet demultiplexed then Sample names will come from the `barcodes files`_, as shown below.
+Otherwise, if data files are already sorted among Samples (demultiplexed) then Sample names will be extracted from the file names.
+The file names should not have any spaces in them.
-If you are using a paired-end data type then the rules for filenames are much more strict than for single-end data.
+If you are using a paired-end data type then the rules for file names are a bit more strict than for single-end data.
 Every read1 file must contain the string ``_R1_`` in it, and every R2 file must match exactly to the name of the R1 file except that it has ``_R2_``.

-* Link to recipe: renaming Samples different from file names.
-* Link to recipe: combining multiple input files for individual Samples.
+See the tutorials for an example.

+The :ref:`cookbook section<Cookbook recipes - API>`
+provides examples of how to combine into a single analysis Samples that were sequenced in different sequencing runs, or with different barcodes files.

 .. _barcodes_file: